akkapoor14/Mixed_breed_dog_classification_model/README.md

 For my Princeton Junior Project, I created the first public mixed breed dog dataset, and first mixed breed dog classification model.
+There are many studies that have applied machine learning to classifying purebred dogs, but none that have attempted to predict breed percentages of mixed breed dogs.
+Creating such a tool would be incredibly useful as knowing the breed makeup of a dog will help with predicting a dog’s temperament, size, and predisposition for medical conditions.
+Since there isn’t sufficient mixed breed dog data to train a model dedicated to this task, I was curious if a purebred dog classification model could be adapted to classify mixed breed dogs.

 My approach:
 1. First, I created my own dataset